-If your use case involves sending many payments in a single batch, it’s recommended that you leverage our Mass Payment API which allows you to send up to 5000 payments with a single API request.
+If your use case involves sending several digital disbursements in a single batch, it’s recommended that you leverage our Mass Payment API, which allows you to send up to 5,000 payments with a single API request.

-In this quickstart guide, you’ll learn the key concepts involved with sending money to a recipient’s bank account:
+In this quickstart guide, you’ll learn the key concepts involved with sending money to a recipient’s bank account via digital disbursements:

 We encourage you to create a sandbox account, if you haven’t already.
 This will allow you to follow along with the steps outlined in this guide.
 Check out our Sandbox guide to learn more.